+Procedures (Compliance and Assessment)

 In considering compliance, the analyst should determine whether the MD&A addresses the two-year period covered in the insurer’s Annual Financial Statement and discusses any material changes.

 In addition, the analyst should determine whether the insurer prepared the MD&A on a non-consolidated basis, which is required unless one of the following conditions were met: 1) the insurer is part of a consolidated group of insurers that utilizes a pooling arrangement or a 100% reinsurance agreement that affects the solvency and integrity of the insurer’s reserves, and the insurer ceded substantially all of its direct and assumed business to the pool (an insurer is deemed to have ceded substantially all of its direct and assumed business to a pool if it has less than $1 million total direct plus assumed written premiums during a calendar year that is not subject to a pooling arrangement, and the net income of the business not subject to the pooling arrangement represents less than 5% of the company’s capital and surplus); or 2) the insurer’s state of domicile permits audited consolidated financial statements.

 Additional compliance requirements apply to the overall completeness of the MD&A, including elements as described below: